 Welcome to Eye Doctors of Arizona.
-Below you will find information about laser eye surgery with Customvue.
-We are proud to offer dramatic vision improvements that reduce or eliminate the need for glasses and contact lenses.
+Below you will find information about laser vision correction.

-Dr. Matt is a board-certified Ophthalmologist, licensed to practice medicine in the state of Arizona and certified and experienced in laser eye surgery.
+Dr. Matt and Dr. Ben are both board-certified Ophthalmologists, licensed to practice medicine in the state of Arizona, certified and experienced in laser eye surgery.

-Dr. Matt performs latest in laser vision correction with Customvue.
-On average patients who undergo laser vision correction with Customvue achieve 20/20 or better in both eyes 94% of the time.
+Dr. Matt and Dr. Ben perform the latest in laser vision correction.
+On average patients who undergo laser vision correction achieve 20/20 or better in both eyes 94% of the time.

 To be a candidate for laser eye surgery you must be: